*Has Existential Crisis* - Artist Interview with Mike Harrington

 Blog post by Tian-Tian He

-“Has Existential Crisis” combines portraiture with photos of the Buddhist figure Kannon, who represents the concept of compassion, to explore the experience of women that work in the climate space and the role that compassion plays in their work.
+“Has Existential Crisis” combines portraiture with imges of the Buddhist figure Kannon, who represents compassion, to explore the experience of women that work in the climate space and the role that compassion plays in their work.
 Having worked with Mike at the Tishman Center for a while, I also found that the photos also reflected his own sensitivity and compassion well.
 I sat down with Mike to discuss the origins of this project, the conversations that happened around the photographs, and what he’s learned from the process.

 Tian-Tian He: Can you talk a little bit about the concept of the project, and what first inspired you to do this?

 Mike Harrington: The concept of the project comes from a few things.
 For one, I work in the environmental justice space.
 And I know that there's a lot of animosity toward black people in the world and it's something I understand, because it's an experience I've had my whole life.
 But I also think about the role that compassion plays in my life and how that allows me to do the work I do.
 So I was curious about the role that compassion plays for women and non-binary people and people outside of my experience that do climate work.
 Because with climate work, you can't choose who you help, like if you're trying to make air quality better, you have to make it better for everyone.
-You can't just pick someone you don't like and be like, well, you're gonna have toxic air and everyone else around you isn't, it's impossible.
-So I think I just wanted to know a little bit more about like, why.
+You can't just pick someone you don't like and be like, well, you're gonna have toxic air and everyone else around you isn't.
+So I think I just wanted to know a little bit more about why.

 And I started with women, just because that's who was around me at the time.
 I luckily had some friends that work in the climate space that were happy to help me with this project.
 My friend Caroline was the first person that I got to photograph and she actually came up with the name for the project, because during the project, I asked people a number of questions.
-And one of the questions I asked her, her response was like— “Has existential crisis, thinking about this.”
+And one of the questions I asked, her response was — “Has existential crisis, thinking about this.”
 And that's why the project is called “Has Existential Crisis,” because it is about climate change— and that is an existential crisis.

 Caroline #3 - Photo from Mike Harrington